AhBestt/How-To-Storage-Scale/Installation_Step.md

   ___

   ## Expected Result
-  You can connect to your GUI node and everything in storage scale cluster healthy
+  The GUI node is accessible and the Storage Scale cluster is healthy.